 I really do not have a good strategy for dealing with a protective parent goose that stands its ground on the trail, blocking your way, staring at you, while its little ones wander around.
 You hope that the parent will gather the little ones and move off to one side as you approach.
 The adult goose will most likely stand its ground instead.
 Very frequently, the goose will hiss at you out of its open beak and take a step towards you.
 You have to be patient and pass by carefully.

-But when you are on a bicycle and moving at the decent speed, things can happen much too quickly.
+But when you are on a bicycle and moving at a decent speed, things can happen much too quickly.

 I encountered families of geese several times during my first bike ride of the season.
 The first time it happened, the parent goose refused to move as I biked by.
 The encounter seemed to take place too quickly for it to react.
 The second time, I started creating a racket as I approached the adult goose.
 I was hoping that it would move away because of the noise before I got to it.
 But, once again, the goose stayed put while its little ones wandered around.